ChaoZhang173/MRI-Recon-Image-Reader/README.md

 - `cflViewer.py` — official stable viewer with full multi-dimensional GUI controls (use this script)
 - `cfl_viewer.py` — legacy viewer kept for reference only; deprecated due to known issues
-- `cfl_reader.py` — helper module for loading CFL data
+- `cfl_reader.py` — helper module for loading CFL data, no longer used

 ## Environment